sfoxhq/slate/source/index.html.md

 # Introduction

 Welcome to the SFOX API!

-The API allows you to connect your application to SFOX, execute trades, and deposit and withdraw crypto assets.
+SFOX offers a private REST API and Websocket feed to access market data, manage your account, and manage orders.

 # Endpoints